 Rather than figuring out how to approach a problem with the hammer and nails that you have, you'll need to figure out how to identify and approach a problem irrespective of the tools and resources that you may have on hand.

-Next on the journey to identify the traits of a strong leader, I want to take a quick second to differentiate between the terms management and leadership more generally.
+Next on the journey to identify the qualities of a strong leader, I want to take a quick second to differentiate between the terms management and leadership more generally.

 Management